wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

-Compared to pure-DP, approximate-DP loses an additive factor of `DELTA` in the bound. `DELTA` can intuitively be understood as the probability that a piece of information is leaked (e.g. a Client measurement is leaked), so `DELTA` is typically taken to be polynomially small in the batch size or smaller, i.e., some value much smaller than `1 / batch_size`.
+Compared to pure-DP, approximate-DP loses an additive factor of `DELTA` in the bound. `DELTA` can intuitively be understood as the probability that a piece of information is leaked (e.g., a Client measurement is leaked), so `DELTA` is typically taken to be polynomially small in the batch size or smaller, i.e., some value much smaller than `1 / batch_size`.
 Allowing for a small `DELTA` can in many cases allow for much smaller noise compared to pure-DP mechanisms.
 See